Advertisement

 Difficult-to-control asthma

 Treatment for difficult-to-control asthma involves identifying and addressing any weak points in a treatment plan.
-Because asthma varies significantly from person to person, some patients will need to work harder than others to achieve asthma control.
+Because asthma varies significantly from person to person, some people will need to work harder than others to achieve asthma control.

 Severe asthma

-Severe asthma is a subcategory of difficult-to-control asthma.
-Patients with severe asthma require a more aggressive approach to treatment, such as control medications, high-dose corticosteroids, biologic therapies (also called immunomodulators), and in some cases, surgery.
-Some are able to get symptoms under control with aggressive treatment, while others are not able to achieve well-controlled asthma, even with aggressive treatment.
+Some people are able to get symptoms under control with aggressive treatment.
+Others are not able to achieve well-controlled asthma, even with aggressive treatment.

 Article sources open article sources

 Centers for Disease Control and Prevention.
-Asthma.
+National Center for Health Statistics: Asthma.
+July 15, 2025.

 American Lung Association.
 Managing Asthma.
+July 18, 2025.

 Merck Manual Consumer Version.
 Asthma.
+July 2025.

 Asthma and Allergy Foundation of America.
 Allergens and Allergic Asthma.
+July 2024.

 American Academy of Allergy, Asthma & Immunology.
 Severe Asthma.
+October 31, 2023.

 Featured Content